50SACINMYSOCIDGAF/TTSNOTES/README.md

 ## Usage

-1. Enter the lecture name in the provided field.
+1. Enter your degree and courses in settings.
+2. Select your course from the drop down.
-2. Click "Start Recording" to begin.
+3. Click "Start Recording" to begin.
-3. When finished, click "Stop Recording".
+4. When finished, click "Stop Recording".
-4. Wait for the summary to be generated.
+5. Wait for the summary to be generated.
-5. To ask questions about the lecture, click on the summary and use the Q&A interface.
+6. To ask questions about the lecture, click on the summary and use the Q&A interface.

 ## Troubleshooting